plotly/dash-enterprise-review-apps/.circleci/quickstart_guide.md

 ### Prequisites

-* An existing CircleCI pipeline.
+* CircleCI pipeline.
-* An existing repo on GitHub with your apps source code.
+* GitHub repository with your app's source code.

 1. Navigate you your to Project Settings page in CircleCI.